canyon-project/canyon/plugins/swc-plugin-canyon/README.md

 # swc-plugin-canyon

-A swc plugin that instruments your code with Istanbul coverage.
-It can instantly be used with karma-coverage and mocha on Node.js (through nyc).
+A SWC plugin cooperates with istanbul to report the coverage.

 __Note:__ To use this plugin, it is recommended to use a branch to determine whether it is in effect or not, as he is not available for production environments.